isomerpages/moe-northvistapri/_our-school/School Services and Fees.md

 | Telephone  | 9829 2889 or 9622 4924  | |
 | Email | nvscc@nascans.com | |
 | Opening Hours | 11 a.m. to 7 p.m.

+### School Fees
+##### School/Miscellaneous/Fees - GIRO Scheme
+1. The school is on the GIRO scheme.
+Parents are strongly encouraged to pay fees via the GIRO.
+2. Monthly deductions will be made on the 26th of each month from February to December.
+The fees payable for January and February will be deducted together on 26th February.
+3. Parents are to ensure there is sufficient fund in their bank accounts before the deduction dates. <br><br>Parents are required to approach the General Office for application forms for GIRO Scheme or to make any changes for their GIRO Scheme.